 Responding to specific ideas with direct feedback

 During the two days that followed the plant visit, the focus was on getting to know change management tools and applying them in practice.
 “During the workshop, the participants are guided by coaches and also receive feedback and learn from colleagues from other brands and nationalities.
-The diversity in the group is important and something that is very much appreciated by the participants,” emphasizes Marianne Ekstedt, who is responsible for the training sessions in her role as Personnel & Competence Development manager at TRATON AG.
+The diversity in the group is important and something that is very much appreciated by the participants,” emphasizes Marianne Ekstedt, who is responsible for the training sessions in her role as Personnel & Competence Development manager at TRATON SE.
 All participants have their own specific change project to tackle within their company.
 Development functions merging, manufacturing processes becoming automated, sales functions bracing themselves for new vehicles, or brands transforming as a result of climate change are just some examples of how TRATON’s four brands are responding to what is currently going on in the market.

 “All brands in the Group are facing challenges due to the transformation of our business,” Ekstedt highlights.
 “With this training we want to give our employees common tools to successfully manage change in their respective brands.”